Mr. E's Beautiful Blues

-"Mr. E's Beautiful Blues" is a song by the American rock band Eels, released February 14, 2000 in the UK, and is the first single to be released from their third album, Daisies of the Galaxy (2000).
-The single reached No. 11 on the UK Singles Chart.
+"Mr. E's Beautiful Blues" is a song by the American rock band Eels, released on February 8, 2000, as the first single from their third album, Daisies of the Galaxy (2000).
+The single reached No. 11 on the UK Singles Chart and entered the top 50 in Ireland and New Zealand.

 Background and production

 It was produced and co-written by Michael Simpson of the Dust Brothers.
 Mark Oliver Everett wrote the song after finishing writing the album, and the record company insisted he put it on the album as well.
 He was against this idea, considering it a disruption of the album's flow, but made the compromise by putting it in as a bonus track.

 Legacy

 The song features prominently in the 2000 film Road Trip, and is used in part in the 2008 film Charlie Bartlett.
 In his autobiography, Everett states that letting the song be used for Road Trip is one of the few real regrets he has ever had.
 He only agreed to it because the record company threatened to not release the album if he did not go along with doing the music video, and at this point the album had been on hold for over 7 months.
 He hated shooting the video, and as of 2008, he had never actually seen the movie.